from training.npr.org: https://training.npr.org/social-media/6-ways-to-use-social-callouts/

 I’m trying to … find a specific type of source

 Source callouts are among the most popular and effective callouts we do at NPR.
-We’re helped by a large following on Facebook (4.2 million as of this writing).
+We’re helped by a large following on Facebook (almost 6.1 million as of this writing, updated in 2019).
 But that can pose a couple of problems, too.

 Sometimes we do callouts that get over 10,000 responses (as we did for this story) and they’re nearly impossible to parse.
 And as I mentioned earlier, it’s important to consider sharing callouts with different communities.
 Going beyond Facebook can improve your chances of finding the voices you need by narrowing your callout to communities specifically interested in the question you’re asking.